Dharsan-KD/Dharsan-KD/README.md

-- 👋 Hey, I’m Dharsan!
+- 👋 Hey, I’m Dharsan, 17 y/o.
 - 👀 I’m interested in Web3
-- 🌱 I’m currently learning Solidity and JavaScript
+- 🌱 I’m currently learning Javascript and Solidity

 <!---
 Dharsan-KD/Dharsan-KD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.